minchulyum/minchulyum.github.io/README.md

 ### Welcome!

 <ul>
-  <font color="black">I am currently an Assistant Professor in the Department of Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>, and a Research Affiliate (Macroeconomics and Growth) at the <a href="https://cepr.org/" target="_blank">Centre for Economic Policy Research (CEPR).
+  <font color="black">I am currently an Assistant Professor in the Department of Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>, and a Research Affiliate (Macroeconomics and Growth) at the <a href="https://cepr.org/" target="_blank">Centre for Economic Policy Research (CEPR)</a>.
 I will join the Department of Economics at the University of Southampton as Associate Professor in January 2023.
 My research interests lie primarily in macroeconomics, family economics, and public economics.</font>
 </ul>

 <br>